AlanBuckley/AgilePro/README.md

-"This is the readme file for the tutorial repository" wht it aint working
+This is the readme file for the tutorial repository working grand